 - 1 jalapeno de-seeded and finely chopped fine

-- 3-4 sprigs of fresh oregano, leaves picked and roughly chopped
+- 3-4 sprigs of fresh oregano leaves picked and roughly chopped

-- Lightly butter both sides of the bread.
+Lightly butter both sides of the bread.

-- Put a nice generous layer of your cheese mixture on two of the slices of your buttered bread.
+Put a nice generous layer of your cheese mixture on two of the slices of your buttered bread.
 Then place the other 2 slices on top.

-- Pre-heat a griddle pan on low-medium heat (or if you don't have one you can just use a frying pan).
+Pre-heat a griddle pan on low-medium heat (or if you don't have one you can just use a frying pan).
 Then add your sandwiches to start toasting them.

-- Spend a few seconds just firmly pressing down on the sandwich just to flatten it a bit but don't squash it.
+Spend a few seconds just firmly pressing down on the sandwich just to flatten it a bit but don't squash it.

-- After about 2-3 minutes, until the bread has gone golden brown on the first side, flip the sandwiches and the toast off the other side for them same amount of time.
+After about 2-3 minutes, until the bread has gone golden brown on the first side, flip the sandwiches and the toast off the other side for the same amount of time.
 Make sure you check to see that the bread is golden and the cheese has melted, then take the sandwiches out of the pan and transfer to a board.
 Cut through the sandwiches diagonally, then serve asap while the cheese is still hot and melted inside.